igmhub/cup1d/README.md

-# cup1d
-Cosmology using P1D - small scale clustering of the Lyman alpha forest
+# cup1d - Cosmology using P1D - small scale clustering of the Lyman alpha forest

 This repository contains some tools to perform the last steps of a cosmological analysis of the 1D power spectrum (P1D) of the Lyman alpha forest.

-p1d_archive and derived classes contain the measured P1D from a given suite of simulations, and can be used as a starting point  to setup different emulators / interpolators.
+p1d_archive and derived classes are containers for measured P1D from a given suite of simulations, and can be used as a starting point  to setup different emulators / interpolators.

+Test simulations can be found under sim_suites/.

+Examples for how to make several plots can be found in notebooks/.

-Installing is currently fairly straightforward, and we would like to keep it this way!
+Installing is now straightforward, and we would like to keep it this way!

 Things to add in the (near) future:
  - interpolators (linear, glass...)